Taming-the-BEAST/Introduction-to-BEAST2/README.md

 # Practical: Running a simple analysis with BEAST2

 This tutorial will guide you through the analysis of an alignment of sequences sampled from twelve primate species.
-The aim of this tutorial is to co-estimate the following:
+The aim of this tutorial is to co-estimate the gene phylogeny and the rate of evolution.

-1. The gene phylogeny;
-2. The rate of evolution on each lineage based on divergence times of their host species.

-More generally, this tutorial aims to introduce new users to a basic workflow and point out the steps towards performing a full analysis of sequencing data within a Bayesian framework.
+More generally, this tutorial aims to introduce new users to a basic workflow and point out the steps towards performing a full analysis of sequencing data within a Bayesian framework using BEAST2.

 ## The Data

 Before we can start, we need to download the input data for the tutorial.
-For this tutorial we use a single NEXUS file, `primate-mtDNA.nex`, which contains a sequence alignment and metadata of the twelve primate mitochondrial genomes which we will be analysing.
-Among other information the metadata contains information to partition the alignment into 4 regions:
+For this tutorial we use a single NEXUS file, `primate-mtDNA.nex`, which contains a sequence alignment and metadata of the twelve primate mitochondrial genomes we will be analysing.
+Among other information, the metadata contains information to partition the alignment into 4 regions:

 - Non-coding region
 - 1st codon positions